Azure/azure-signalr/docs/use-signalr-service.md

 - Default value is the `Azure:SignalR:ConnectionString` `connectionString` or `appSetting` in `web.config` file.
 - It can be reconfigured, but please make sure the value is **NOT** hard coded.

-#### `ApplicationName`
-- Default value is `null`.
-- This option can be useful when you want to share the same Azure SignalR instance for different app servers containing the same hub names.
-If not set, all the connected app servers are considered to be instances of the same application.

 #### `ServerStickyMode`
 - Default value is `Disabled`.
 - Refer to [ServerStickyMode](#server-sticky-mode) for details.